cdklabs/cdk-cicd-wrapper/docs/content/getting_started/projin.md

 app.synth();
 ```

-In the example above, the `sandbox` stage creates a stack named `cdk-ts-example-sandbox` with the output value set to `'sandbox'`.
+In the example above, the `workbench` stage creates a stack named `cdk-ts-example-workbench` with the output value set to `'workbench'`.
 The `addStack` method creates a stack named `cdk-ts-example` with the default output value (`'world'`).

 ## Step 4: Deploy the Pipeline